 The general partner manages and operates Heritage Propane.
 Unlike the holders of common stock in a corporation, common unitholders will have only limited voting rights on matters affecting our business.
-Common unitholders will have no right to elect the general partner or the directors of the general partner on an annual or other continuing basis, and the general partner may not be removed except upon the vote of the holders of at least 66 2/3% of the outstanding units (including units owned by the general partner and its affiliates) and the election of a successor general partner by the vote of the holders of not less than a majority of the outstanding subordinated units, each voting as a separate class.
-Because the general partner owns all of the subordinated units and more than one-third of all units, the general partner
+Common unitholders will have no right to elect the general partner or the directors of the general partner on an annual or other continuing basis, and the general partner may not be removed except upon the vote of the holders of at least 66 2/3% of the outstanding units (including units owned by the general partner and its affiliates) and the election of a successor general partner by the vote of the holders of not less than a majority of the outstanding common units and the holders of not less than a majority of the outstanding subordinated units, each voting as a separate class.
+Because the general partner owns all of the subordinated units and more than one-third of all units, the general partner cannot be removed without its consent.